 This vision continues to evolve as St. Catherine prepares a new generation of women to take their place as leaders in a world that needs them.
 Three endowed chairs have been established to ensure that mission permeates the University's curricular and co-curricular offerings.

-Dr. Hui Wilcox, Associate Professor of Sociology, serves as the Sisters of St. Joseph of Carondelet Endowed Chair in Women's Education.
+Dr. Sharon Doherty, director of the Abigail Quigley McCarthy Center for Women and professor of women’s studies, serves as the Sisters of St. Joseph of Carondelet Endowed Chair in Women's Education.

 Each position is funded by an endowment that supports programming.
 The endowed chairs are collaborating to initiate, plan, and coordinate faculty and staff development opportunities.